Cottage Cheese Loaded Baked Potatoes

 Storage and Reheating

-Reheating – You can reheat baked potatoes in the microwave or oven.
-If using the microwave, cover the potatoes with a damp paper towel and reheat for 1-2 minutes or until it’s hot.
+Reheating – Reheat the baked potatoes in the microwave or oven.
+For the microwave, cover the potatoes with a damp paper towel and reheat for 1-2 minutes or until it’s hot.
 The paper towel will help retain the moisture.

 Loaded baked potato topped with cottage cheese, veggies, and bacon.